zulfikar4568/ExCoreService/README.md

 Where's the path Installer File of ExCoreServiceOrderBOM: C:\Users\zul\source\repos\ExCoreService\ExCoreServiceOrderBOM\bin\Release
 Where's the path Installer File of ExCoreServiceProductMaster: C:\Users\zul\source\repos\ExCoreService\ExCoreServiceProductMaster\bin\Release
 ```
+Or you can directly find the `InstallService.cmd` in folder ExCoreServiceProductMaster\bin\Release, after you compiled this project.
 # How uninstall the service
 Run as Administrator the file `UninstallServices.cmd`.
 And Copy the folder path for each Services 1 by 1 per service, for example:
 for example: